Limoncello is a sweet and potent Italian lemon liqueur made with steeping lemon peel in grain alcohol, or vodka, as a substitute.

-It is also known as limoncino and limonello, depending on which part of Italy you happen to be in.
+It’s a lemon liqueur and is also known as limoncino and limonello, depending on which part of Italy you happen to be in.
 While it’s popular all over the country (and elsewhere), it has its roots in Southern Italy, specifically, the Amalfi Coast, Sorento and the island of Capri.

 Homemade limoncello is the best!
 If you make it right, that is.
 If you’ve been following me a while, you know that I love making up cocktails and alcoholic infusions.
 In this post, I’m going to share with you how I make traditional Italian limoncello.